fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

-Target opponent chooses a creature they controls.
+Target opponent chooses a creature they control.
 Other creatures they controls can't block this turn.

 Eureka 2GG
 ---------------